Here's What You Need To Know About Prince William As Best Man

 It gets even more complicated, though: According to The Guardian, William broke protocol when he asked Harry to be his best man, rather than his "supporter," in 2011.
 Their father Charles, the Prince of Wales, chose his brothers, Andrew and Edward, as supporters in his wedding to Diana in 1981.

-So it seems likely that William will carry the best man title, breaking with tradition on yet another element of the royal wedding.
+While we're not entirely sure yet, it does seem likely that William will carry the best man title, breaking with tradition on yet another element of the royal wedding.
 "They'll call him a best man," WeddingWire trend expert Anne Chertoff tells Refinery29.
 "From the planners I spoke with, the term best man is what's used, not supporter."
-But no matter what title he carries, we know he'll stand by his brother's side.
+But no matter what title he carries, we know for sure that he'll stand by his brother's side.

-William will also help plan Harry's "stag weekend," or bachelor party.
+Another thing we know for sure is that William will help plan Harry's "stag weekend," or bachelor party.
 Harry, ever the party animal, hosted Will's back in 2011.
 According to Brides, "While details are scarce, Will's office confirmed that the Prince's party took place in late March (about a month before the wedding).
 Hosted by his brother, Prince Harry, at a country estate, the party included Will's close friends James Meade, Thomas van Straubenzee, and Guy Pelly."

 Advertisement